 Lean Six Sigma is a combination of Lean and Six Sigma, that uses performance and improvement methods to eliminate the seven kinds of waste, by use of the DMAIC (Define, measure, analyze, improve and control) processes in the improvement cycles.

 Six Sigma practitioners suggest using the define - measure - analyze - improve - control method to ensure the changes that you bring are correct and lasting.

 Step 1: Define

-At this stage you and your team should identify the process, detail its requirements, name the stakeholders it affects and mark the proposed high-level timeline.
-It’s beneficial to map this out on a chart, to gain a full understanding of what it is you want to achieve.
+At this stage, you and your team should identify the problem, detail its nature, name the stakeholders it affects, and mark the proposed high-level fix timeline.
+It’s beneficial to map this out on a charter, to gain a full understanding of what it is you want to achieve.